 Borgo Egnazia – The Rooms

-We had decided to get a villa as this was nearly the same price per night as two rooms.
+We had decided to get a Borgo Egnazia Villa as this was nearly the same price per night as two rooms.
 I highly recommend doing this.
 We had a lovely living room area with a little kitchen.
 The decoration is just stunning.
 So white and simple yet with so much character.
 And the lighting – so lovely and warm and most importantly flattering!

 The living area in the Borgo Egnazia villa has a massive tv which is always good news!
 We were even able to get an HDMI cable from the hotel so we could link the laptop to the tv and watch Netflix – heaven!
 We were also able to order pizza from room service which was delivered in proper cardboard boxes – and was delicious!

-There is a small kitchen area.
+There is a small kitchen area in the villa.
 The fridge is a good size and has a nice mix of local products inside.
 However, there is still room for you to bring in your own wine etc. Most importantly was a very good illy coffee machine – and of course, the coffee was restocked every day because we were in Italy!

 The bedrooms were lovely and also had TVs.
 Super comfortable beds with a sufficiently high thread count.
 Good level fluffy large towels and very soft bathrobes.
 Plus great slippers – more like flip flops than your typical in-room slide style.